 Not everything was perfect.
 Some of the music played over the resort’s sound systems wasn’t quite to our taste, and a bit loud (personally, I’d have preferred them to crank up the jazz, and tone down the Euro-pop).
 The Satellite TV in our room brought us horrific scenes from the Middle East; there’s no escaping reality, even when you’re in paradise.
 And Austin caught a bug towards the end of our stay, so he had to miss the last day of Mini Club, which he was very disappointed about.

 But none of these things eroded the peachy glamour of Levante.
 There was enough adventure on the resort, to keep us there, without feeling the need to explore further afield.
 And we ended our week-long stay feeling as though holidays would never be the same again.

-And, if you’d like to see even more of the resort, check out this sneak peek preview I posted last week.
+If you’d like to see even more of the resort, check out this sneak peek preview I posted last week.

 Pin for later: